ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Visualize_Results.md

 <img src="../Images/management.png" align="right">
-<h1>Campaign Management:
+<h1>Campaign Optimization:
 Visualizing Results with PowerBI
 </h1>

-Steps 1-9 only need to be performed once, across all solution paths (running from R, from SQLR, or Powershell scripts).
-After you’ve performed this once, you can simply <a href="#step10">
+Steps 1-10 only need to be performed once, across all solution paths (running from R, from SQLR, or Powershell scripts).
+After you’ve performed this once, you can simply <a href="#laststep">
-skip to step 10</a> to see new results after any new model scoring.
+skip to step 11</a> to see new results after any new model scoring.

+1. Set up Connection between SQL Server and PowerBI  using [these instructions](ODBC.md).

 1. Open the CampaignManagementDashboard.pbix file in the Campaign Management folder and click on Get Data and select ‘More...’
 The PowerBI dashboard will show charts built from cached data.
 We need to set it up to use the latest available scored dataset in the SQL Server.